rprichard/CxxCodeBrowser/README.md

 ### Configuration notes

 The Clang directory (e.g. `$HOME/clang+llvm-3.X.Y-x86_64-linux-gnu`) is
-embedded into the SourceWeb build output, so it must not be moved later.
+embedded into the CxxCodeBrowser build output, so it must not be moved later.

-The `configure` script is a wrapper around qmake, which is SourceWeb's build tool.
+The `configure` script is a wrapper around qmake, which is CxxCodeBrowser's build tool.
 The `configure` script supports out-of-tree builds (like qmake) and allows configuring the install path at configure-time via --prefix (unlike qmake).